raspberrypi/style-guide/style-guide.md

 *   GPU – graphics processing unit
 *   grade – for school grades (USA), spell out first through ninth grade and use figures for 10th grade or higher.
 Try to keep a consistent format for ranges (see [Numerals and numbers](https://github.com/raspberrypilearning/style-guide/blob/master/style-guide.md#numerals-and-numbers) above).
 *   gram – see g
-*   grey – not gray
+*   grey – not gray (unless writing for a US audience)
 *   grown-up - the noun takes a hyphen; it isn't _grownup_
 *   GSM – Global System for Mobile Communications
 *   guestbook